107 Caledonia St., Sausalito CA 94965 (See Map Below) 415-332-3620

 |Named to Michael Bauer's Chronicle List of Top 100 Bay Area Restaurants for 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005 and 2004|

 |Awarded one Michelin Star, 2007 and 2008|

-Fast Forward SummaryTM: This super-popular sushi place, just north of downtown Sausalito, draws a faithful clientele of regular customers from San Francisco and from points north.
-Some people drive a long ways to get here, but it’s also only five blocks from the Sausalito Ferry pier.
+As you can see by the big "trophy case" listed above, Sushi Ran is a top Bay Area restaurant.
+This super-popular sushi place, just north of downtown Sausalito, draws a faithful clientele of regular customers from San Francisco and from points north.
+Some people drive a long ways to get here, but it's also only five blocks from the Sausalito Ferry pier.
 Not cheap, but very good.
 Patio seating in nice weather.
-Make sure to get a reservation to avoid a long wait.
 The satellite bar across the walkway from the main seating area has a more narrow selection than the main dining room.